-- Monitoring the social and economic impacts of the COVID-19 pandemic and providing responses aligned to community needs. - Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation, Silcock and JW Manson Reserves. - Developing and implementing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan and the Positive Ageing Framework and Action Plan 2021-2025). - Implementing the Bayswater Business Precinct Transformation Strategy. - Designing the Karralyka redevelopment and undertaking staged works. - Review, update and implement Council's Sustainability Strategy 2022-2031, including development of a Climate Change Plan. - Developing and implementing Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Design and construct activity centre carparks in Croydon and Ringwood.
+- Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation, Silcock and JW Manson Reserves. - Developing and implementing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan and the Positive Ageing Framework and Action Plan 2021-2025). - Implementing the Bayswater Business Precinct Transformation Strategy. - Designing the Karralyka redevelopment and undertaking staged works. - Review, update and implement Council's Sustainability Strategy 2022-2031, including development of a Climate Change Plan. - Developing and implementing Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Design and construct activity centre carparks in Croydon and Ringwood. - Undertaking a staged redevelopment of the Croydon Community Wellbeing Precinct.

-- Working in partnership with the Victorian Government to support the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Developing a new Croydon Structure Plan (including urban design guidelines). - Undertaking a staged development of the Croydon Community Wellbeing Precinct. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the new Local Government Act 2020. - Advocating on key local issues on behalf of the Maroondah community in the lead up to the Australian and Victorian Government elections.
+- Working in partnership with the Victorian Government to support the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Developing a new Croydon Structure Plan (including urban design guidelines). - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the new Local Government Act 2020. - Developing the Maroondah 2050 Community Vision in consultation with the community. - Advocating on key local issues on behalf of the Maroondah community in the lead up to the Australian and Victorian Government elections.